 Though electronic health records have existed since the late 70s, current updates and developments in technology have made them even more reliable and accessible than ever before.
 With today’s highly detailed electronic health records, doctors are able to access patient files from the database in order to provide the best service possible.

 Often, patients are unable to recollect past diagnosis, treatments and medications that they have been on.
 Thankfully, with the aid of electronic health records, doctors needn’t require patients to remember lengthy details as they have access to all this information with the click of a button.
 Doctors are then able to treat patients in accordance with their previous history, allergies and treatment.
+This works well with dental clinics as well, as this Dentist in oakland relies on electronic health records to keep track of his patients’ needs.

 Telemedicine is a game changer when it comes to doctors being able to treat patients remotely and monitor their progress along the way.
 For those who live in rural areas and have trouble visiting the doctor, telemedicine offers video conferencing with a doctor from the comfort of one’s own home.
 This means that people who would otherwise be unable to get medical assistance can now experience consultations with teams of doctors via a Skype call.